 “It is my commitment to bring education and understanding of the disease of addiction to my community and all touched by this disease.”

-Ms. Laughter has earned the nationally-awarded Medication-Assisted Treatment Counselor (MATC) Credential from Breining Institute.
+Ms. Laughter has earned the internationally-awarded Medication-Assisted Treatment Counselor (MATC) Credential from Breining Institute.

 MICHAEL W. HUDSON, RAS, CATC